Sofiofili/sofiofili.github.io/README.md

-This is a ongoing project to make a working virtual storage form my familiy business to handle shoe transaction.
+Tenaya is an ongoing project to make a working virtual storage form my familiy business to handle shoe transaction.